 Active Release Technique (ART) is a hands-on treatment.

 Active Release Technique differs from massage in using the movement of the limb or spine under tension and the attention to anatomical detail and possible nerve entrapments in the area.
 Instead of treating a general area, your Active Release Technique provider uses their hands to feel abnormal or damaged tissue in muscle, fascia, tendons, ligaments or nerves.
-Abnormalities present as having a different texture and tension and affect the movement and function that a patient can perform.
+Abnormalities present as having a different texture and tension and affect the movement and function a patient can perform.

 Who Can Benefit From Active Release Technique?

-ART can be used on every patient, regardless of your job description or your athletic passion.
+ART can be used on every patient, regardless of your job description or athletic passion.
 Active Release Technique can address repetitive injuries, adhesions, contractures, tissue hypoxia, and joint dysfunction.

 What Injuries Can You Treat With Active Release Technique?